nagylilla96/how-much-on-takeout/README.md

 1. Have Python 3 installed on your system
 1. Clone this repo
 1. Install a virtual environment with `python3 -m venv .venv/`
-1. Activate virtualenv with `source .venv/bin/activate`
+1. Activate virtualenv with `source .venv/bin/activate` on Linux or by running `.venv/Scripts/activate` on Windows
 1. Install dependencies with `python3 -m pip install -r requirements.txt`
 1. Run `cp .env.example .env`
 1. Add the necessary authorization tokens in the `.env` file